 - Support groups

-While we certainly hope that your student will not experience sexual assault, relationship abuse or stalking while a student at UNH, it’s impossible to predict who may need our services.
-While your student may or may not be the target of an assault, your student may need support or information about something that has happened to a friend or roommate who has been sexually assaulted, sexually harassed, or experienced relationship abuse or stalking.
-It’s important that you and your student are informed about SHARPP services and educated on sexual assault, relationship abuse and stalking so that they can reduce their own risk and also help support their friend(s) if needed.
+Though we certainly hope that your student will not experience sexual violence, relationship abuse, harassment, or stalking while at UNH, it’s impossible to predict who may need our services.
+While your student may or may not be the target of violence, they may need support or information about something that has happened to a friend, roommate, loved one, or partner who has experienced violence or trauma.
+It’s important that you and your student are informed about SHARPP's services and educational offerings in order to support others and be sources of vital knowledge in your families and communities.

 Student volunteers play a vital role at SHARPP.
-Student volunteers staff our 24/7 helpline, respond to after-hours calls from police and emergency rooms and provide important information to their peers through education and outreach programming.
-All SHARPP volunteers serve as role models to the greater UNH community.
+They staff our 24-hour helpline, respond to after-hours calls from police and emergency rooms, and provide important information to their peers through education and outreach programming.
+SHARPP volunteers are leaders and changemakers in the UNH community.

 Blue Light Safety Phones